mcvm-launcher/mcvm/docs/Configuring.md

  * `launch.quickplay` (Optional): Specify options for the Quick Play feature, which will automatically start the client in a world, server, or realm.
 The `type` field selects the kind of Quick Play that you want.
 Use the other fields to specify which world, server, server port, and realm you want to Quick Play into when launching.
 Server Quick Play will work on older versions but the other two types will not.
  * `options` (Optional): Options to apply to this instance specifically.
 They will override global options.
 They are in the format of either the client or server section depending on the instance type.
  * `window.resolution` (Optional): Set a custom resolution for the game when launching.
 Only available for the client.
 Both width and height must be present if this option is used.
+ * `datapack_folder` (Optional): Make mcvm install datapack type addons to this folder instead of every existing world.
+This provides better behavior than the default one, but requires a modification of some sort that enables global datapacks.
+This path is relative to the game directory of the instance (`.minecraft` or the folder where the server.properties is).
  * `preset` (Optional): A preset from the `instance_presets` field to base this instance on.

 ## Packages